kktsvetkov/smarty2/README.md

 internals are moved as methods to the `Smarty_Core` class, which eventually became the `Smarty2\Core` class.

+Furthermore, a lot of that core internals code was refactored, with some of the functionality delegated to other classes, and some of the old unnecessary code was just dropped.

 #### Plugins (from libs/plugins)

 As the project was converted to using PSR-4 loaded namespace, the `libs/` folder